Nina just completed walking more than 240 miles, tracing the Mokelumne River from her house to where her drinking water comes from.

 The Mokelumne River

 Home2Headwaters is a water walk from Oakland to the headwaters of the Mokelumne River - the river where East Bay Municipal Utility District sources drinking water for 1.4 million people in the eastern part of the San Francisco Bay Area.
-The walk will be documented and made into a short film that will be brought into Oakland and Berkeley public schools - as well as local public viewings - to teach people where their drinking water comes from.
+The walk was documented and will be made into a short film that will be brought into Bay Area schools - as well as local public viewings - to teach people where their drinking water comes from.

 I didn’t... until I was 26 years old